ChristofSeiler/ChristofSeiler.github.io/stats205.md

 ## Homework

-Homework 6 is the last homework.
+Homework 6 is the final homework.

 Assignment                              | Deadline              | Solution
 ----------------------------------------|-----------------------|----------------------------------------